 POLS 4760.
 American Political Thought.
-A careful examination of the basic ideas about man and government that have formed the basis for political practice and debate within the United States.
-Attention will be given to the principles of the Declaration of Independence and the Constitution as developed especially by Hamilton, Madison, and Jefferson and to the interpretation of these principles by Lincoln and other American statesmen.
+This course entails an examination of the basic ideas about man and government that have formed the basis for political practice and debate within the United States.
+Schools and trends of thought from the colonial era to contemporary times will be explored.
 (3-0-3)